quachthetruong/quachthetruong.github.io/content/posts/technical/bloom-filters-explained.md

 Bloom filters are quietly at the heart of many systems:

-- LSM trees, the foundation of modern NoSQL databases like Apache Cassandra, use Bloom filters to skip disk reads — asking:
+- LSM trees, the foundation of modern NoSQL databases like Apache Cassandra, MongoDB, use Bloom filters to skip disk reads — asking:

 > “Does this file probably contain the key?”